 Winter has now fully taken hold of the land.
 The trees stand bare, their forms revealed, taller and leaner without their leaves.
 Light pours through the branches, and the sky feels closer somehow.
 This is the season of rest, of conservation.
 Nothing is wasted now.
 Energy is held tightly, waiting for the long promise of spring.

 In the weeks ahead, I will watch this place transform.
-I will witness the quiet giving way to birdsong, colour, and growth.
-But for now, the land sleeps—dark, open, honest.
-A place reserved for those willing to walk when there is nothing obvious to be gained.
+I will witness the quiet giving way to birdsong, the dark giving way to vibrant colour, with rebirth and growth all around.
+But for now, the land sleeps.

 Carys is content, her fur damp as we turn toward home.
-Soon she will curl up in her warm bed by the radiator, dreams chasing her into sleep.
-And I will carry with me the quiet certainty that even brief walks, even borrowed moments, can still offer something lasting.
+Soon she will curl up in her warm bed by the radiator, thoughts of forests, meadows and rivers chasing her into sleep.

 There is no such thing as an ordinary walk—only moments we choose to notice, and those we let slip past unseen.
 The land is always speaking; the gift lies in learning to listen.